hastagAB/Awesome-Python-Scripts/README.md

 # Awesome Python Scripts :sunglasses: <img alt="PyPI" src="https://warehouse-camo.cmh1.psfhosted.org/18509a25dde64f893bd96f21682bd6211c3d4e80/68747470733a2f2f696d672e736869656c64732e696f2f707970692f707976657273696f6e732f64796e61636f6e662e737667">

 ## What is this repo?
-This repo is a compilation of some awesome scripts that automate some boring tasks or simply make our life easier.
+This repo is a compilation of some awesome scripts that automate some boring tasks or simply make our lives easier; one script at a time.

 ## What do we have:

-So far, the following projects have been integrated to this repo:
+So far, the following projects are the scripts that have been integrated into this repository. :)

 - [Python Algebra Solver](https://github.com/hastagAB/Awesome-Python-Scripts/tree/master/Algebra-Solver) by [Sengxay Xayachack](https://github.com/frankxayachack)
 - [AI chatbot](https://github.com/hastagAB/Awesome-Python-Scripts/tree/master/Artificial-intelligence_bot) by [umar abdullahi](https://github.com/umarbrowser)